 The elegant and minimalist KINN Capsule Hotel is located in the heart of Singapore.
 It follows the Japanese design language of MUJI, also known as "no-brand quality goods."
-It was influenced by the Japanese Zen philosophy, placing the focus on simplicity and the essence of well-being.
+It was influenced by the Japanese Zen philosophy, focusing on simplicity and the essence of well-being.
 The interior design is vivid reminiscent of the minimalism in Japan.
-Soft pastel colors, rounded surfaces perfectly joining the edges of the walls and contrasting green plants illuminated by a skylight.
+Soft pastel colors, rounded surfaces perfectly join the walls' edges, and contrasting green plants are illuminated by a skylight.

 Affordability is a gorgeous package; this is a hard to resist proposal in a city like Singapore.
 KINN Capsule Hotel is freshly opened, and it is located on South Bridge Road.
 It's a central place to discover the city, right next to the Clarke Quay subway station and the Singapore River.